Dalvany/dalvany-image-panel/README.md

 -   Use the same tooltip as graph panel
 -   Auto select first field instead of having a 'First non time field'

+# License

+- Color binding component is a modification of grafana's ThresholdsEditor thus under Apache 2.0 license.

 # Credits

 Logo for the plugin was found [here](https://www.iconfinder.com/icons/211677/image_icon) and is under MIT license.